walessy/DietPlan/PathwayFirstApproach/20250615/11_MS_Supportive_Weekly_Meal_Plan_Week_2_Meal_Schedule.markdown

 To ensure food safety and nutrient quality, follow these daily preparation tasks, tailored to fit your fasting schedule (e.g., 16:8 with 10 AM–6 PM eating window):

 - **During Fasting Hours (e.g., before 10 AM)**:
-  - **Grains**: Cook 100–150g white rice for the day’s meals (10–15 min).
+  - **Grains**: Cook 100–150g white rice (Plan A) or quinoa (Plan B) for the day’s meals (10–15 min).
-  - **Vegetables**: Boil 300g vegetables (e.g., parsnip, Brussels sprouts) for 7–10 minutes to reduce antinutrients.
+  - **Vegetables**: Boil 300g vegetables (e.g., parsnip, Brussels sprouts, turnip, celery root; use canned for Plan B) for 7–10 minutes to reduce antinutrients.
   - **Seeds/Nuts**: Soak 15g flaxseeds or 30g pumpkin seeds for 8 hours if not pre-soaked (start early morning).

 - **Just Before Eating Window (e.g., 9:30 AM)**:
-  - **Proteins**: Cook fresh seafood (e.g., 100g salmon, shrimp, or tuna) or other proteins (e.g., 100g turkey, tempeh) by baking or sautéing (10–15 min).
-For canned tuna, open only on the day of use.
+  - **Proteins**: Cook fresh seafood (e.g., 100g salmon, shrimp, tuna; use canned for Plan B) or other proteins (e.g., 100g turkey, tempeh) by baking or sautéing (10–15 min).
+For canned tuna (Plan B), open only on the day of use.
-  - **Delicate Items**: Slice 100g avocado and lemon (for 1 tbsp juice) fresh to avoid oxidation (~5 min).
+  - **Delicate Items (Plan A only)**: Slice 100g avocado and lemon (for 1 tbsp juice) fresh to avoid oxidation (~5 min).

 - **Storage Tips**:
   - Store all prepped items in airtight containers and refrigerate within 2 hours of cooking.
   - Label containers with the date (e.g., “Parsnip – June 15”) to track freshness.

 - **Nutrient Preservation and Safety**:
-  - Prepare seafood fresh daily to avoid reheating risks.
+  - Prepare seafood fresh daily (Plan A) or use freshly opened canned fish (Plan B) to avoid reheating risks.
-  - Slice delicate items (e.g., avocado, lemon) daily for maximum nutrient retention.
+  - Slice delicate items (avocado, lemon) daily for Plan A; Plan B omits these.
-  - If using canned fish (e.g., tuna), open only when needed to prevent oxidation.
+  - If using canned fish (Plan B), open only when needed to prevent oxidation.

 ## Notes
+- **Plan B Adjustments**:
-- **Plan B**: Substitute canned vegetables (e.g., parsnip, Brussels sprouts, sweet potato), canned fish (e.g., tuna), and quinoa (100g, ~2.8g fiber) for rice to reduce costs (~$84.59–$95.39).
-Omit almond milk, almonds, reduce salmon (3 times/week), rely on sun exposure (10–15 min/day) for vitamin D.
+  - **Substitutions**: Use canned vegetables (parsnip, Brussels sprouts, turnip, celery root, sweet potato), canned fish (salmon, shrimp, tuna), and quinoa instead of rice, per **12 - MS-Supportive Weekly Meal Plan - Week 2 Shopping List**.
+  - **Omissions**: Plan B excludes avocado, almonds, fortified almond milk, lemon water, tart cherry juice, and dark chocolate.
+Replace almond milk and lemon water with water or green tea; increase kefir or raspberries for snacks.
+  - **Cost**: ~$84.59–$95.39, compared to Plan A’s ~$135.93–$141.60.
 - **Nutrient Boost**: Increased salmon (5 times/week), pumpkin seeds (30g/day), added almonds (Plan A, 4 times/week), avocado (Plan A, 3 times/week), fortified almond milk (Plan A) for magnesium (~350–400 mg/day), potassium (~2200–2800 mg/day), vitamin D (~600–700 IU/day), per **1 - MS-Supportive Weekly Meal Plan - Diet Plan Summary and Tips**.
 - **For Pregnant/Lactating Women (including teenagers)**:
   - Increase protein by adding +50g salmon or +100g tempeh to lunches/dinners.